 Use Relevant Hashtags – Using hashtags is a great way to organically reach new audiences on Instagram.
 It helps other users discover and engage with your content, and hopefully, follow your account.
 Do your research and find specific hashtags that are relevant to your content.

 Create a Unified Feed – Your Instagram feed is an extension of your brand, so it’s important to be consistent.
-Stick to certain types of colours, a specific editing style, subject matter, etc. Love + Color shares an amazing guide to creating a unified Instagram feed that you might want to read.
+Stick to certain types of colors, a specific editing style, subject matter, etc. Love + Color shares an amazing guide to creating a unified Instagram feed that you might want to read.

 Don’t Post Too Many Photos At Once – Obviously, there aren’t any “rules” about how many posts are too many, but try to have some restraint if you’re a blogger or brand.
 Please, don’t share 10 photos within a span of 3 minutes.
 It’s annoying to anyone who has to scroll through that!
 Now, we have that amazing gallery feature, that allows you to share multiple images at once.

 Use Instagram Stories – I love getting to know people through their Instagram stories.
 It’s a great way to build authenticity and trust with your audience.
 While my Instagram feed is pretty, bright and near perfect, my real life is not.
 That’s what I share in my stories.

 Geotag Your Photos – Similar to using hashtags, this increases the organic reach of your posts.
-By targeting a specific location, you can reach an audience who is interested in similar content.
+By targeting a specific location, you can reach an audience that is interested in similar content.

 Try to avoid buying Likes or Followers – I’ve got news for you.
 It’s obvious when you do this.
 So please, just don’t do it.
 The other day, I was “gifted” 500 likes on my recent post.
 Um, I’m sorry…what?!
 That said, my friend did it and it really helped excel her page.
 If you need a helping hand, then buy likes on Instagram.